Thamasb/battleships-game/README.md

 # Bugs

 ## Solved bugs
-- At the beginning of the work the ships (S) were not invisible, but solved.
+- At the beginning of the work the ships (S) were visible instead of invisible, but I fixed it later.
-- I had many warning messages but most of them coming from the template so I changed the variable names, after that the warnings are gone.
+- I received several warning messages but most of them coming from the template, so I changed the variable names, and the warnings disappeared.
-- During the work I used [CI Python Linter](https://pep8ci.herokuapp.com/) and followed the instructions from the website but couple of instructions are doesn't worked well -like the whitespaces- so I ignored it otherwise the table looks bad.
+- At the beginning of the work I used [Pythonchecker](https://www.pythonchecker.com/) and followed the instructions from the website.
+However, some instructions did not work well, like the whitespaces, so I ignored them; othervise, the table woukd look bad.
-- I tried to use bare 'except' code but I had problem with that, after it I found how can I use it without error message.
+- I tried to use bare 'except' code but I encountered some problems.
+Later, I found out how to use it without any error messages.
-- I missed a couple of whitespaces and tabs but solved during the work.
+- I missed a few whitespaces and tabs, but I resolved them during the work.
-- At the end of the game the final result was incorrect, when I found the problem I solved.
+- At the end of the game, the final result was incorrect.
+However, I found the problem and fixed it.
-- The last shot was missed from the table than I realized, the last table with all shots (10) missing but solved.
+- I noticed that the last shot was missing from the table.
+I added it to the last table that displayed all the shots that were missed.

 ## Unsolved bugs
 No bugs remaining